psibi/streamly-bytestring/README.md

 Library for streamly and bytestring interoperation.

-If you are writing code from scratch, please use `Streamly.Memory.Array` which is a generalization of `ByteString` and better integrated with streamly.
+If you are writing code from scratch, please use `Streamly.Data.Array.Foreign` which is a generalization of `ByteString` and better integrated with streamly.

 This library is to enable interoperation of streamly with existing code that uses `ByteString`.

 The package provides APIs to interconvert between strict `Bytestring` and streamly `Array Word8` and between lazy `Bytestring` and stream of `Array Word8`.

 The interconversion in the case of strict `Bytestring` and streamly `Array Word8` has no overhead as the underlying representation of ByteString and Array